Quick/Nimble/README.md

 Setup
 -----

-Currently, you must add this project as a subproject and link against the Kick.framework.
+Currently, you must add this project as a subproject and link against the Nimble.framework.

 Usage